sahithyandev/s2/src/content/docs/computer-organization-and-digital-design/computer-organization/01-introduction.md

 Computer organization defines the internal details of operational units, their interconnection, & control.
 Defined by the internal registers, timing and control structures, and the set of instructions.

+### High level view

+Consists of 4 components.
+- CPU - executes instructions
+- Memory - store program and data
+- I/O - receive inputs and produce outputs
+- Bus - interconnects everything as a data medium

+## CPU

+Consists of
+- ALU
+- Control Unit

 ## Bus

 A communication channel that connects different components of a computer system.
 Provides a way for these components to exchange data and control signals.

 ### Address Bus

-The bus that carries the memory addresses between the CPU and the memory.
+Carries memory addresses from CPU to memory.

 ### Data Bus

-The bus that carries the data between the CPU and the memory.
+Carries data between CPU and memory.
+Bidirectional.

 ### Control Bus

-The bus that carries control signals between the CPU and the memory.
+Carries control signals from CPU to memory.

 ## Register